 Introduction

-The surgeons general report that 10%-20% of youth suffer from at least one psychological disorder; yet 75%-80% these youth do not receive appropriate evidence-based specialty services (Greca, Silverman, & Lochman, 2009).
-Making matters worse, qualified youth that participate may drop out of interventions designed to alleviate psychological symptoms.
+The Office of the Surgeon General reports that 10%-20% of youth suffer from at least one psychological disorder; yet 75%-80% these youth do not receive appropriate evidence-based specialty services (Greca, Silverman, & Lochman, 2009).
+Making matters worse, some youth who do receive services exhibit poor attendance or drop out of interventions designed to alleviate psychological symptoms (REF).
 This presents a major barrier to the achievement of beneficial program effects.
 Evidence-based programs often have rigid curricula necessary to produce positive outcomes.
 Often times, evidence-based interventions must stay “on track” with their curriculum for ensured success (D. K. Wilson et al., 2009).
 Deviations from the fidelity of a particular curriculum, or failure to experience the whole program, reduces program efficacy (Erdem, Dubois, Larose, De Wit, & Lipman, 2016).
 As a result, money and resources are wasted providing services to adolescents who may not benefit from the program, and the affected child fails to receive the services that they need.
 In order to maximize resources and benefits to participants, efforts are needed to ensure that young people enrolled in intervention programs attend as much of the program as possible and complete the program.
 Despite this clear need, little research has been conducted to identify strategies to promote attendance and completion of intervention programs for youth in need.

+X

-To be sure, the identification of effective strategies to promote attendance and program completion will require comprehensive investigation.
-One natural starting place is to identify risk factors for poor attendance and dropout.
-Students at risk for school lowered attendance & dropout include individuals with disabilities (Sinclair, Christenson, Evelo, & Hurley, 1998), behavioral problems (Kennelly & Monrad, 2007), parental abuse/neglect, and teenage pregnancy (Curran Neild & Balfanz, 2006).
-Dropout risk factors may additionally be attributed to multiple characteristics within at-risk youth population such as family environment and negative social influences (Bronfenbrenner et al., 1986; Jozefowicz-Simbeni & Allen-Meares, 2002).
+Although there is little work to identify risk factors for poor attendance and dropout in youth programs, risk factors for these behaviors have been examined in other settings.
+One natural starting place is to identify risk factors for poor attendance and dropout in school.
+Students at risk for absenteeism & dropout during primary and secondary school include individuals with disabilities (Sinclair, Christenson, Evelo, & Hurley, 1998), indivudals who exhibit behavioral problems (Kennelly & Monrad, 2007), parental abuse/neglect, and teenage pregnancy (Curran Neild & Balfanz, 2006).
+Dropout risk factors may additionally be attributed to multiple characteristics within an at-risk youth population such as family environment and negative social influences (Bronfenbrenner et al., 1986; Jozefowicz-Simbeni & Allen-Meares, 2002).
 School absenteeism is also associated with many negative factors such as violence, substance use, and teenage pregnancy (Kearney, 2008).
 Risk factors may stem from a wide variety of sources including, but not limited to poverty, gang-related activity and parental alcohol and drug abuse (Garringer, McQuillin, & McDaniel, 2017).
 The analogous research from school systems help to understand the detriments of poor attendance and dropout from a structured institution.
+X

-Establishing a similar typology of youth that are also likely to dropout or be absent from an at-risk youth centered intervention program may serve as a beneficial practice.
+Establishing a similar typology of youth who are likely to dropout or be absent from an intervention/prevention program may serve as a beneficial practice.
 Predictive models of youth program dropout have shown increasing levels in adolescent age is associated with higher odds of dropout (Baruch, Vrouva, & Fearon, 2009; Mendenhall, Fontanella, Hiance, & Frauenholtz, 2014).
 Additional evidence shows youth that have mothers with high internalizing symptoms in were predictive of program attrition in United States family populations (Abrahamse, Niec, Junger, Boer, & Lindauer, 2016).
 O’Keeffe et al. (2018) also found that antisocial behaviors were predictive of dropout from adolescent therapeutic interventions.
 If risk factors could be successfully identified, and these risk factors could be measured prior to the start of the intervention, then program staff would have the opportunity to provide targeted attention to these vulnerable participants.